AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 #### `Post_Processing.py`
-Integrates the two core modules above.
-Provides a parametric post-processing script that solves the problem from the upstream to the subdivertor.
+Integrates the two core modules above and provides a parametric post-processing script that solves the problem from the upstream SOL to the subdivertor, for Tokamaks and Stellarators.
-*   **Inputs:**
+*   **Inputs:** Choose the desired Divertor-Subdivertor model
-*   **Outputs:**
+*   **Outputs:** Figures of some parameters of interest with respect to the upstream density